bishaludash/etudiantenFrance/docs/tutorial-basics/congratulations.md

 - Read the `Transportation Subsidy`
 - Read the `VISA Renewal Process`
 - Read the `Working in France on a Student Visa`
-- Get involved in the [Etudian en France Community](https://github.com/bishaludash/etudiantenFrance/issues)
+- Get involved in the [Vive la Study Community](https://github.com/bishaludash/vivelastudy/issues)